NFL teams cancel practice in response to Blake shooting

 Players and teams from the WNBA, MLS and tennis also sat out their competitions Wednesday night.

-AP Pro Football Writer Mark Long and Sports Writers Steve Megargee, Charles Odom and Stephen Whyno contributed.
+AP Pro Football Writers Schuyler Dixon, Josh Dubow, Mark Long, Arnie Stapleton, Barry Wilner and Teresa Walker, and Sports Writers Tim Booth, Tom Canavan, Dave Ginsburg, Will Graves, Larry Lage, Brett Martel, Steve Megargee, Charles Odom, Stephen Whyno and Tom Withers contributed.

 ——